Quick Picks

 How We Tested These Platforms

-We used all 6 apps as our primary workspace for 2 weeks each.
+We used all 5 apps as our primary workspace for 2 weeks each.
 We wrote daily meeting notes, built project tracking databases, collaborated with 3 team members on shared documents, and tested offline reliability during a simulated internet outage.
-Notion's database features were unmatched for structured workflows.
+Notion's database features were the best we tested for structured workflows.
 Obsidian's local-first performance was instant even with 5,000+ notes.
-Craft had the best writing experience on iPad.
+Evernote's web clipper saved us hours on research capture.

 Our review team includes a technical writer and a product manager who have each spent 5+ years in knowledge management tools.
 Pricing verified from vendor websites in May 2026.
 All ratings reflect a mix of personal and small-team use cases.